-As shown in the table below, the amount of the copayment or coinsurance depends on which cost-sharing tier.
+As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.

 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.